 1.12.
-The recommendations for core management in this Safety Guide include the management of incore and out-of-core experimental devices.
+The recommendations for core management in this Safety Guide include the management of in-core and out-of-core experimental devices.
 The incorporation of newly designed fuel assemblies into an existing core is also considered, and the recommendations can be applied to the conversion of research reactors to use low enriched uranium instead of high enriched uranium.

 1.13.
-In this publication, 'core management' refers to those activities that are associated with the fuel assemblies, management of core components and reactivity control.
-The recommendations on core management cover core calculations, experimental verifications, movements and change in fuel elements, and movements and change of other core components.
+In this publication, 'core management' refers to activities associated with fuel assemblies, management of core components, and reactivity control.
+The recommendations on core management cover core calculations, experimental verifications, movements and change in fuel elements, and movements and change in other core components.